 This program is for students looking to enter the Nuclear Medicine profession.
 You are a great match for this program if you have good communication, analytical and critical thinking skills.
 A strong aptitude and academic background in science is very important, as is the ability to handle multiple tasks efficiently.
 Nuclear medicine is an ideal career for people who like working with others and enjoy the technical aspects of advanced medical technology.

-Credit for Previous Courses?
+Credit for Previous Courses in Nuclear Medicine Technology?

 You are welcome to apply to the Bellevue program, but you will have to complete it in its entirety.
 Different programs are set up differently, so the only way we can ensure that you have all of the required knowledge and competencies is to have you do the program from beginning to end.